LJTalks/journaling-app/README.md

 **Enhanced Entry Management**: Add sorting, filtering, and search capabilities for journal entries.

+**Direct post to your Social Media Networks**
+Sign into your social newtworks inside the app and directly post your journal entry to your preferred networks.

+**Add your photos or images to your journal post** Ever heard the saying "Show, don't tell"?
+A picture can speak a thousand words.
+Add your photo's/images to your journal entries to enhance your experience.

 ### Accessibility

 Be an amazing developer and get used to thinking about accessibility in all of your projects!